Skip to main content

 TL;DR

-If Google or lemlist pauses your sending: Reduce daily volume (Settings β†’ Schedules - start at 100 emails/day), set up custom tracking domain (Settings β†’ Custom tracking domain), disable open tracking on short emails (Campaign Settings β†’ Tracking), and verify DNS records (SPF/DKIM configured).
+If Google or lemlist pauses your sending: Reduce daily volume (Settings → Sending limits - for new mailboxes (< 1 year), don’t go over 40 emails/day; if you keep lemwarm as signal and run warm-up + lemlist, aim for 60–70 emails/day), set up custom tracking domain (Settings → Custom tracking domain), disable open tracking on short emails (Campaign Settings → Tracking), and verify DNS records (SPF/DKIM configured).
 Use Google Workspace (not free Gmail), gradually increase volume on new domains, and send clean, compliant content.
 Test with small batch - if delivers without warnings, issue resolved.

 Symptoms